muskosan/llm-analytics/README.md

 # Pollen Analytics

-A prototype exercise, written in React + Tailwind.
+A prototype exercise using Radix UI and Recharts, written in React + Tailwind.
 LLM Analytics Platform for monitoring and analyzing AI model performance.
 live: https://llm-analytics-nine.vercel.app/